arvsrao/arvsrao.github.io/_drafts/parametrizing-rigid-motion-spaces.md

 \end{equation*}
 $$

-The final affine transform rotates and translates image coordinates and is of the form
+A final affine transform that rotates and translates image coordinates and is of the form

 $$
 \begin{equation*}